-Scaling any technology is tough and renewable concepts can be especially challenging because they are often capital intensive and need extensive supporting infrastructure.
+Scaling any technology is tough, and renewable concepts can be especially challenging because they are often capital-intensive and need extensive supporting infrastructure.
 Scale-up should be done in manageable increments and in such a way that demonstrates key performance metrics, such as throughput, yield, and efficiency.
-Demonstration projects present good opportunities to engage partners that can offer specific expertise and facilities, and validate that performance meets environmental claims and customer needs.
+Demonstration projects present good opportunities to engage partners offering specific expertise and facilities and validate that performance meets environmental claims and customer needs.

+The route from the lab to the marketplace for renewable technologies can be long and challenging but also rewarding.
 With over 150 experts worldwide, Lee Enterprises Consulting has experts in many specific clean and renewable areas.
-In addition to our expertise in broader fields such as renewable fuels, activated carbon, advanced biomaterials, ag biotech, agricultural waste, biomass technologies, emerging renewable technologies, energy markets, forestry biomass, municipal solid waste, nutraceuticals, plastics, organic synthesis, renewable power generation, renewable technologies, pulp & paper, synthetic biology, waste to energy, and anaerobic biogas, we also have experts in very specific areas such as animal foods, bio-based chemicals, bio fabricated proteins, biopharmaceuticals, carbon capture, cell-based meats, cogeneration, combined heat power, Fischer Tropsch, fungal bioproducts, good manufacturing processes, green diesel, hydrocolloids, low carbon fuel standards, methane, PCQI, producer gas, renewable electricity, renewable financing, renewable hydrogen, renewable natural gas, RINS, sewage treatment, soil amendments, solid-state fermentation, and syngas.
+In addition to our expertise in broader fields such as renewable fuels, activated carbon, advanced biomaterials, ag biotech, agricultural waste, biomass technologies, emerging renewable technologies, energy markets, forestry biomass, municipal solid waste, nutraceuticals, plastics, organic synthesis, renewable power generation, renewable technologies, pulp & paper, synthetic biology, waste to energy, and anaerobic biogas, we also have experts in very specific areas such as animal foods, bio-based chemicals, bio fabricated proteins, biopharmaceuticals, carbon capture, cell-based meats, cogeneration, combined heat power, Fischer Tropsch, fungal bioproducts, good manufacturing processes, green diesel, hydrocolloids, low carbon fuel standards, methane, PCQI, producer gas, renewable electricity, renewable financing, renewable hydrogen, renewable natural gas, RINS, sewage treatment, soil amendments, the solid-state fermentation, and syngas.